Quelklef/lilt/docs/tutorial.rst

 Each reference will also be a Node with a "to" attriubte which is just the literal name of the reference::

   call {
-    target: reference { to: "printLn }
+    target: reference { to: "printLn" }
     arguments: [
       reference { to: "x" }
       reference { to: "y" }